MikeWorldYt/ANT-system/README.md

 Is inside of your main category selectioned;

-> [!TIP]
+> [!IMPORTANT]
-> For each folder add an incremental enumeration with two digits, followed by a dot, followed by the Categories Name
+> For each directory add an Incremental enumeration with two digits, followed by a dot, followed by the Categories Name

 **Usage Suggestions:**